adeel26in/screensh/README.md

 screensh

+Opreating Systems that are supported:

+Windows

+Linux

+MacOS (NO BINARIES)

+FreeBSD (Planned)

 WARNING: GO NEEDS TO BE INSTALLED AND PREBUILT BINARIES ARE NOT AVAILABLE FOR MAC0S!

 Install it using the binaries available on the "Releases" page or run this (Latest):